craigahobbs/hobbs-family-cookbook/src/recipes/MomsCinnamonRolls.md

 leaving room for the rolls to rise.
 At this point the pan may be covered and frozen until about 9 hours before baking, or allowed to rise until doubled and baked in a 375 degree oven for 25 to 30 minutes until rolls sound hollow when middle roll is thumped.
-Remove the pan from the oven, slide the blade of a knife around the outer edge, turn upside down on serving platter\*.
+Remove the pan from the oven, slide the blade of a knife around the outer edge, place serving platter on top of the pan and holding the two together firmly flip over so the baking pan is on top.\*.
 Let rolls sit upside down for a minute or two and then carefully lift pan off, scraping any leftover topping onto the hot rolls.
 Best served hot.

 \* I have a large flat tray that I line with foil.